 Latitude Longitude Altitude(m) Sargans N 47°02'43.0 E009°26'42.1 481 Mels Dorfplatz N 47°02'50.1 E009°25'10.2 494 St Martin N 47°02'49.6 E009°24'48.7 563 Tschess N 47°02'24.9 E009°23'22.5 1020 Hundbüel N 47°01'58.0 E009°22'54.4 997 Schwendi N 47°00'25.6 E009°21'47.7 906 Weisstannen N 46°59'20.5 E009°20'34.2 1003 Vorsiez N 46°58'40.0 E009°18'10.9 1175 Barbeque place N 46°58'10.4 E009°16'29.9 1324 Walabütz N 46°58'02.5 E009°16'13.8 1361 Alp Foo N 46°56'39.9 E009°15'37.5 1880 Foopass N 46°56'34.1 E009°14'17.9 2223 Raminer Matt N 46°56'20.1 E009°13'35.8 1897 Gmeinmad N 46°55'45.2 E009°12'52.9 1680 Stafeliegg N 46°55'17.5 E009°11'42.7 1280 Nideren cablecar N 46°55'03.5 E009°11'07.3 1039 Elm N 46°55'14.0 E009°10'23.1 970 Elm bus stop N 46°55'20.2 E009°10'23.4 962

 No prizes for guessing sargans.ch for everything about Sargans, and likewise elm.ch for Elm.
-For accommodation along the way, spavillage.ch has a list of hotels in Sargans, Mels, Weisstannen and Schwendi.
-The Hotel Gemse in Weisstannen has its own site, as does Alp Siez with its dairy products for sale and a well-hidden page on accommodation.
+For accommodation along the way, heidiland.com has a list of hotels in Sargans, Mels, Weisstannen and Schwendi.
+The Hotel Gemse in Weisstannen has its own site, as does Alp Siez, but strangely both these sites appear to be blank now.

 Or if you come here in Winter, you can go Snowboarding at Elm instead.